TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2023.md

     * The official Rust book, [The Rust Programming Language](https://doc.rust-lang.org/book/) is great.
     * Use [rustlings](https://github.com/rust-lang/rustlings) for small exercises and tests as you read through

-## Surviving overloads: How Amazon Prime Day avoid congestion collapse
+## Surviving overloads: How Amazon Prime Day avoids congestion collapse

 Great explanation of congestion collapse with lots of examples.
 Some takeaways I haven't seen before.
 In particular, limiting number of retries.
-Forget about exponential backoff, never do more than one retry.
+Forget about exponential backoff, never do more than one retry!
 Beyond that, make sure that in aggregate, your retry rate is much less than one.

 [YouTube](https://youtu.be/fOYOvp6X10g?si=AGW84WIyaLu33IlT)